Winning Appliances: History

 Its Brisbane showroom was opened in August 2011 and was the first store nationally to include bathroom fixtures and fittings.
 The second store opened in November 2012 in Indooroopilly.

 In 2005, John Winning, son of former CEO John Winning Senior, launched Appliances Online as an online venture of Winning Appliances, servicing the white goods market.
 The company later purchased and re-launched Big Brown Box from Thorn Group, selling audio-visual products such as televisions.

 In November 2011, John Murphy stepped down as General Manager of Winning Appliances and was appointed CEO, while also continuing to lead Appliances Online, before becoming CEO of the Winning Group in 2012.
 The Winning Group comprises Appliances Online, Winning Appliances, Handy Crew (Which has now been re-branded as Winning Services) and Home Clearance.

-In June 2014 Winning Appliances expanded into the Western Australia market through its acquisition of Kitchen HQ.

 In 2012, Winning Appliances launched a national cooking competition and online food community called Best Home Chef.
 The top 25 recipes were chosen from the website and the winner was selected by a judging panel at a live cook-off final in May 2013 at Winning Appliances' new Redfern showroom.
+In June 2014 Winning Appliances expanded into the Western Australia market through its acquisition of Kitchen HQ.

 In 2015, David Woollcott, previously the sales director at Miele, was appointed the new CEO of Winning Appliances, replacing David Crane.
 In 2016, Winning Appliances expanded into The Australian Capital Territory with the first Canberra Flagship Showroom opening in December.

 The new Redfern Flagship Showroom was recognised at the 2014 World Retail Awards in Paris.

 In July 2018, Winning Appliances acquired Michael's Appliance Centre, a deal which saw Michael Wood become an ambassador for the John Winning-owned company, while also announcing plans for two new store projects, a new flagship showroom in Richmond, Victoria; and a new showroom in Myaree, Western Australia.

 The new Richmond showroom will become Winning Appliance's 15th showroom and fifth flagship showroom, alongside Fortitude Valley, Kingston, Redfern and Osborne Park showrooms.